wnzhang/rtbarbitrage/README.md

 16	0.10000	sam2	66.64	7	80000	3905	410481	65391	0.2	6.5	0.0000
 16	0.10000	sam2c	50.21	6	80000	3100	410481	62967	0.2	6.5	2.6962
 ```
-Note these results are produced from the very small data (the first 300,000 lines for each campaign in iPinYou).
+Note these results are produced from the very small data (the first 300,000 lines for campaign portfolio [1458, 2259, 2261] in iPinYou).

 ### Large-scale Experiment
 For the large-scale experiment, please first check our GitHub project [make-ipinyou-data](https://github.com/wnzhang/make-ipinyou-data) for pre-processing the iPinYou data.
 After downloading the dataset, by simplying `make all` you can generate the standardised data which will be used in the bid optimisation tasks.